Is Robinhood Available in Canada?

 The lack of additional account options should not dissuade traders from choosing Wealthsimple Trade.

-Wealthsimple Trade also recently began offering fractional trading on a limited number of Canadian and US equities.
+Wealthsimple Trade also offers fractional trading on a limited number of Canadian and US equities.

 As previously mentioned, this feature has received lots of positive reviews, as newer traders in Canada have long looked for opportunities to purchase stocks in companies like Amazon or Tesla.